aquariumbio/pfish/README.md

 where you specify the configuration-name, user-login, password and instance URL.
 A configuration name is simply a key to keep track of the login information for a particular Aquarium instance.
-(Each of these arguments have defaults that correspond to the local configuration.)

 *Note*: Using the `configure add` command without providing a new name will overwrite the existing local login configuration.